 Copies of reports may be requested in person or by mail.
 However, State Statutes govern which reports are permitted to be copied.
 After a certain length of time your report may have been destroyed according to the schedule provided by the Public Records Administration.
 There are many variables which may come into play in whether your report is releasable.

-Police reports, particularly motor vehicle incidents or accidents, are available 3 to 5 working days of the incident.
+Police reports are available 3 to 5 working days of the incident.
 Please call the Records Division prior to picking up a report to ensure that the report you are seeking is available.